What’s Happening in the Anacostia River Corridor?

 Anacostia River Sediment Project

 The District Department of Energy and Environment (DOEE) initiated the Anacostia River Sediment Project to identify any potential sediment contamination in the nine-mile tidal portion of the Anacostia River, Washington Channel and Kingman Lake.
 On September 30, 2020 DOEE reached an important milestone with the release of the Anacostia River Sediment Project’s Interim Record of Decision (Interim ROD) .
 The Interim ROD identifies the early actions areas or “hot spots” in the Anacostia River, Washington Channel, and Kingman Lake where PCB contamination is highest and requires remediation.
-DOEE is pleased to announce the release of the Anacostia River Sediment Project (ARSP) 60-Percent Design Report.
-The 60-percent Design Report builds upon the previous Basis of Design Report (BODR) and addresses the Stakeholder comments received on the BODR.
-This design version includes some of the more important detailed drawings, technical specifications, calculations, and project plans.
-The stakeholder comments for the 60-Percent Design Report are welcome and the comment period is open from July 1 through August 2, 2024.
-The comment period closes on August 2, 2024.
+DOEE is pleased to announce the release of the Anacostia River Sediment Project (ARSP) 90-Percent Design Report.
+The 90-percent Design Report includes a description of the various components of the remedy and the design elements that were prepared so far for the detailed design.
+It builds on the 60-percent Design Report, which enabled stakeholders to review the concepts and design criteria and provide comments and input.
+This document also summarizes the Pre-Design Investigation Report and Treatability Study, which provided additional data for the Remedial Design that were not available from the Remedial Investigation.
+The stakeholders’ comments for the 90-percent design report are welcome and the comment period is open from December 3 through January 2, 2025.
+The stakeholders asked for the extension of the comment period to allow additional time to provide their review and feedback.
+Based on their request, DOEE has now extended the comment period with revised closing date of February 3, 2025.

 Other Cleanup Activities